olive-groves/butterfly_viewer/docs/DOWNLOAD_TUTORIAL.md

   <i>Alphascale maps in a sliding overlay</i>
 </p>

-Here we're going to use alphascale versions of the XRF element maps (not grayscale versions) to better compare them with the color photo of *Small Pear Tree in Blossom* in a sliding overlay, which we introduced in the previous section.
-We'll also cover some more features.
+Here we're going to use alphascale versions of the XRF element maps to better compare them with the color photo of *Small Pear Tree in Blossom*.
+We'll use a sliding overlay as in the previous section, and also cover some more features of the Viewer.

-> If you want to create alphascale versions of your own grayscale maps, check out [Butterfly Registrator<sup>↗</sup>](https://olive-groves.github.io/butterfly_registrator).

 First, make sure the Viewer is started with the interface showing.